fluidinfo/flimp/docs/index.rst

     $ flimp -d test_directory
     FluidDB username: test
     FluidDB password:
-    Name of dataset: testdata
+    Absolute Namespace path (under which imported namespaces and tags will be created): test/bar Name of dataset: testdata
     Description of the dataset: This is some test data Working... (this might take some time, why not: tail -f the log?)
     Tags added to object with uuid: 4d21335a-d584-4db6-bed8-ac19cb75ee32

 As shown above, flimp asks for some basic information and then runs its course.

+The *"Absolute Namespace path"* query allows you to specify where in FluidDB's namespace tree the tags and namespaces required to represent the data will be created.

 Use the ``-p`` flag to generate a preview rather than import the actual data.